hsalokor/haskell-rescue/2011-06/18-stm.md

-# A Luxury Vehicle Called The STM Monad
+# Ride the STM Monad

 A couple of days ago I didn't know much about how you handle mutable state in concurrent Haskell programs.
 Then I thought about STM (Software Transactional Memory) the idea of which is that you can do your business with your mutable state in a transactional way.